 - Especially if traveling with a larger group or with children, it can be very economical to rent an entire condo or house through this vacation homes site, which I’ve used in the past and enjoyed.

 So what do YOU think?
-Have you been to Curaçao, and if so, did you get to see Pietermaai District Curaçao?
+Have you been to the ABC Islands or Curaçao, and if so, did you get to see Pietermaai District Curaçao?
 If not, does it seem like a spot you’d like to visit?
 Do share!